luigiberrettini/xplat-socket-options/README.md

-# CrossPlatformKeepAlive
+# CrossPlatformSocketOptions
-A test suite to check cross-platform support for keep-alive settings
+A test suite to check cross-platform support for socket settings